infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/navigation.md

 ![TCAS on Map](_images/manual/frames/tcas.png)

 1. On both the Map and Mini Map, your aircraft is displayed with a white aircraft symbol.
-These symbols vary in size/shape dependent on what aircraft you are flying
+These symbols vary in size/shape dependent on what aircraft is being flown

-2. Blue aircraft show other aircraft
+2. Other traffic is displayed by blue aircraft